Randy Kraft: Other "Freeway Killers"

-Patrick Kearney, a suspect in a series of killings of young men known as the "Trash Bag Murders", surrendered to Riverside Police in July 1977.
+Patrick Kearney, a suspect in a series of killings of young men known as the "Trash Bag Murders", voluntarily surrendered to the Riverside Police Department in July 1977.
 He subsequently confessed to the murders of 28 boys and young men, many of whom he had also discarded along freeways in southern California.
 Although Kraft is also known to have dismembered some of his victims, Kearney invariably killed his victims by shooting them in the temple.
 In addition, Kearney discarded the majority of his victims' bodies in trash bags.
 Although primarily known as the Trash Bag Murderer, Kearney is also known as the Freeway Killer.

 In 1980, William Bonin and four known accomplices were arrested for a series of killings known as the "Freeway Murders," which displayed a markedly similar disposal method to those committed by Kraft.
 Bonin is also known to have tortured his victims, although he never plied his victims with alcohol or drugs.
 In addition, although he is known to have stabbed some victims' genitalia with a knife and one victim to death, Bonin never mutilated their bodies, and almost all of his victims were strangled to death with their own T-shirts.
 Moreover, the majority of Bonin's victims were younger than those of Kraft, with the age range of his victims being 12 to 19 years.